kaloyan-marinov/goal-tracker/README.md

     - download MySQL Server, install it on your system, and secure the installation (all of which can be accomplished by following the instructions given in [this article](https://linuxize.com/post/how-to-install-mysql-on-ubuntu-18-04/))

-    - log in to MySQL Server as the root user in order to: create a new database; create a new user and set an associated password; and grant the new user all privileges on the new database;
+    - log in to MySQL Server as the root user in order to: create a new database; create a new user and set an associated password; and grant the new user all privileges on the new database:
         ```
         $ sudo mysql
         [sudo] password for <your-OS-user>